SINTEF/dlite/examples/storage_plugin/README.md

 ```

-Since our plugin also defined a `save()` method, we can also saving our instance to a new file called `newdata.txt`:
+Since our plugin also defined a `save()` method, we can also save our instance to a new file called `newdata.txt`:

 ```python
 >>> inst.save("tempprofile", "newdata.txt", "mode=w")